453483289/Pdb-Magician/README.md

 I've also parsed out the Public Symbols which include the constants and the function addresses, plus I've parsed the enums.

+Use the test harness to see how to call the library.

+If all went well you should see PbdConstants.cs, PdbEnums.cs and PdbStructures.cs in your specified output folder.